georgiradev/employee-management-system/README.md

 # EmployeeManagementSystem
-Employees management system using CRUD operations with Java 11, JavaFX and MySQL.
+Employee management system using CRUD operations with Java 11, JavaFX and MySQL.